xzoo2013/SliTran/README.md

 This software was developed under the framework of OpenCV and written in C++.

-In this folder, you can find the project report and the source code.
+In this folder, you can find the project report (Project_Report.pdf)and the source code.